 G. Vertical movement shall be granted for each additional year of experience.
 The parties recognize that such vertical increment may be withheld if an employee’s performance is unsatisfactory, subject to review through the grievance procedure.

 H. The District shall continue to pay the entire employee’s contribution to the Public Employees Retirement System (PERS)/Oregon Public Service Retirement Plan (OPSRP).

+I Licensed staff will receive a pro-rated annual stipend of $6,500 per 1.0 FTE for each year of the contract.
+In the event the district experiences or is likely to experience a financial problem that would trigger a potential layoff of employees, the District has the right to reopen this subsection to discuss with the association a decrease in this annual stipend amount.
+Nothing in this provision would affect the District’s rights under Article 13.

 I. EXTRA COMPENSATORY PAY